Skip to content

 }

-Why this pattern is architecturally significant:
+Why this pattern matters architecturally:

 • Admins can invoke complex logic without understanding Apex